titpetric/microservice/articles/2019-12-03-introduction-to-protobuf-grpc.md

 We implemented a Twitch RPC generator in the previous chapter, but we do have some hard core GRPC fans that requested that I should check out what GRPC produces.
 I am interested into comparing these two as well, so let's start by scaffolding our GRPC handlers.
+Our main goal is to compare the implementation details of GRPC over Twitch RPC in more concrete terms.

+## Generating the GRPC scaffolding

 We need to modify the `Makefile` slightly, in order to include the `grpc` codegen plugin, by changing a protoc option: